oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

   currently supports the WebLogic MBean trees only.
 Support for JRF MBeans has not been added yet.

+{{% notice note %}}
+For early access customers, with bundle patch access, we recommend that you build and use the Oracle SOA Suite Docker image with the latest bundle patch for Oracle SOA.
+The Oracle SOA Suite Docker image in `container-registry.oracle.com` does not have the bundle patch installed.
+However, if you do not have access to the bundle patch, you can obtain the Oracle SOA Suite Docker image without the bundle patch from `container-registry.oracle.com`, as described below.
+{{% /notice %}}

 #### Obtaining the SOA Suite Docker Image

-The Oracle WebLogic Server Kubernetes Operator requires a SOA Suite 12.2.1.3.0 image with patch 29135930 applied.
+The pre-built Oracle SOA Suite image is available at, `container-registry.oracle.com/middleware/soasuite:12.2.1.3`.
-The standard pre-built SOA Suite image, `container-registry.oracle.com/middleware/soasuite:12.2.1.3`, already has this patch applied.
-For detailed instructions on how to log in to the Oracle Container Registry and accept the license agreement, see this [document]({{< relref "/userguide/managing-domains/domain-in-image/base-images/_index.md#obtaining-standard-images-from-the-oracle-container-registry" >}}).

 To pull an image from the Oracle Container Registry, in a web browser, navigate to https://container-registry.oracle.com and log in using the Oracle Single Sign-On authentication service.
 If you do not already have SSO credentials, at the top of the page, click the Sign In link to create them.

 Use the web interface to accept the Oracle Standard Terms and Restrictions for the Oracle software images that you intend to deploy.
 Your acceptance of these terms are stored in a database that links the software images to your Oracle Single Sign-On login credentials.